kevinmlee/social-search/README.md

 ## Getting your changes onto production

-- Your changes will need to be reviewed before it will be pushed into the production environment so this process may take some time
+- Your changes will need to be reviewed before it will be pushed into the production environment so this process may take some time as it will be manually reviewed

+## Todo
+- Create tests locally and on GitHub Actions
+- Set up CI/CD